Azure Functions Rest API Example C#

 }

-You can see the CreateProduct method as below
+You can see the CreateProduct method below

 The Get All Products Method